-Upon request, personnel from UNHPD or Security Services are available to present to academic classes, departments, student organization, campus offices and residence halls regarding campus safety issues around crime prevention and security awareness.
+Upon request, personnel from UNHPD are available to present to academic classes, departments, student organization, campus offices and residence halls regarding campus safety issues around crime prevention and security awareness.
 Presentations highlight steps to enhance personal safety as well as community responsibility for creating a safer campus.
-These programs encourage students and employees to be responsible for their own safety and the safety of others.
-UNHPD and Security Services conducts many security awareness and crime prevention programs each year.
+These programs encourage students and employees to be responsible for their own security and the security of others.
+UNHPD conducts many security awareness and crime prevention programs each year.
 Also see the chapter of this document entitled "Sexual Assault, Domestic Violence, Dating Violence and Stalking," for more crime prevention and security awareness programs.